 Pick Worms Off Of Your Tomato Plants By Hand

-By now, you know some of the more common worms that may be attacking your tomato plants.
+Now you know about some of the more common worms that may be attacking your tomato plants and how to identify them.
 You also have an idea of how to fight or prevent them in the future.